 Finding our place: A Future for Hastings Museum (2016-2018)

-This Arts Council England funded project supported the museum to look at its organisation and ability to deliver the council’s priorities.
-This project has helped support the development of the vision to be a community museum.
-Download the report here.
+This Arts Council England funded project supported the museum to look at its organisation and sustainability.
+Download the report here .

 Hastings Remembers...
 A Five-Year Programme of First World War Centenary Activities (2014-18)

-Hastings Remembers was a programme of community activities to commemorate the First World War funded by the Heritage Lottery Fund (National Lottery Heritage Fund).
-The project used community workshops, research and exhibitions to explore the impact of the war on Hastings.
+Hastings Remembers was a programme of community activities to commemorate the First World War funded by the National Lottery Heritage Fund.

 Our approach to

-Fair Pay - we are committed to paying people who work in arts and fairly.
+Fair Pay - we are committed to fairly paying people who work in arts.
 Our fees for artists, creatives and specialists for projects are in line with guidelines set by the relevant lead bodies.

-Working with partners – we believe working in partnership helps us do our job better.
+Working with partners – we believe working in partnerships helps us do our job better.
 We decide on who to work with based on what the aims of the project or work are.